Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 Avoid Stress

 Stress can have a significant impact on your dog’s digestive health, potentially leading to constipation.
-Try to minimise stress in your dog’s life by maintaining a consistent routine, providing plenty of exercise, and creating a calm, comfortable environment.
-If your dog is prone to anxiety, consider using calming supplements or consulting with a veterinarian for additional support.
+Try to minimise stress in your dog’s life by maintaining a consistent routine, providing plenty of exercise and creating a calm, comfortable environment.
+If your dog is prone to anxiety, consider using calming supplements or consulting a veterinarian for additional support.

-• Consistency: Maintain a consistent daily routine for feeding, exercise, and bathroom breaks to reduce stress.
+• Consistency: Maintain a consistent daily routine for feeding, exercise and bathroom breaks to reduce stress.

 • Comfortable environment: Provide a safe and comfortable space for your dog to relax, free from loud noises or disturbances.